 Apple TV Plus is best known perhaps for its award-winning dramas and big TV hits like Severance, Ted Lasso and For All Mankind.
 But the service now boasts a range of brilliant documentaries alongside its offering of movies and TV shows.

-But, to go alongside all those great shows and movies, Apple TV Plus also has a brilliant roster of documentaries.
+To go alongside all those great shows and movies mentioned above, Apple TV Plus also has a brilliant roster of documentaries.
 A diverse range, with prehistoric epics, pop odysseys, spectacular nature series, and political deep-dives all part of the rich tapestry, you're sure to find something to pique your interest.
+More documentaries are released regularly, so keep checking back for the latest and greatest in your areas of interest.

-Charmingly delivered and spectacular to watch, it's no wonder people are actively campaigning for a third season of the show.
+Charmingly delivered and spectacular to watch, it's no wonder we consider this to be one of the best Apple TV documentaries.

 Bruce Springsteen's Letter to You